lukaszkorecki/oreo/README.md

 That's not really my or Oreo's problem, but here's what you can do:

 - use records
-- your `:create` function can return something that implements the `Lifecycle` protocol using `extend-via-metadata` approach
+- your `:init` function can return something that implements the `Lifecycle` protocol using `extend-via-metadata` approach
-- use `#oreo/fnc` to get a function-as-a-component

 ### I don't want to define my config and system map in the same file